 I spent 12 years of my career at an upscale steakhouse in Los Angeles where I worked my way up from a host to the Bar Manager.
 After that I had the privilege of working alongside one of my oldest friends at a wonderful bar in Florida, which is where I really learned about craft cocktails.
 While behind the bar I also finished my Masters in Marriage and Family Therapy.
 Guess you could say I really enjoy talking to and being around people.”

 Why has she worked in the industry for 16 years?
 “My guests keep me passionate about what I do.
 I love meeting new people and introducing something different to them, whether it be a new cocktail I’m creating or a new spirit.
 The industry is always evolving, especially right now.
 It’s a great time to be doing what I’m doing.
 I love that people are discussing spirits WITH food again, for example how they bring out different characteristics in one another.
 I love doing pairing dinners and showing people how to enjoy their cocktails or wine with food.”

 Holli’s first experience with Angel’s Envy was from a trusted source.
 “I learned about Angel’s Envy through my brother.
 He and I love rye whiskey and he said I had to try Angel’s Envy.
 I was visiting him in Arizona and his favorite local spot carried it.
 The craft cocktail scene was really beginning to emerge, and my brother and I were in awe at what this bartender was doing with bourbon and bacon.
 I immediately fell in love.”

 When she’s not behind the bar, Holli likes to get out and keep moving.
 “I love to travel and when I’m not working I am outside enjoying the day.
 I hike whenever possible and enjoy doing triathlon’s and races with friends.”
-Look for Holli at Angel’s Envy events around Nashville, and if you’re hungry, be sure to ask her about a food pairing recommendation.
+Look for Holli at Angel’s Envy events around Orlando, and if you’re hungry, be sure to ask her about a food pairing recommendation.
 You won’t regret it.